 - 1.3.
 The test vehicle shall be a new vehicle, or a used test vehicle for which at least all of the following components are newly installed simultaneously:

 - internal combustion engine;

 - driveline components (at least, but not limited to, transmission, tyre, axles, etc.);

 - brake components;

-- For Level 1A only: REESSs for EVs;
+- REESSs for EVs;

-- For Level 1A only: Exhaust system.
+- exhaust system.

-and any other component that has a non-negligible influence on criteria emissions, CO_2 emissions, fuel efficiency and electric energy consumption.
-For the new vehicle, or the used vehicle for which the above mentioned components have been replaced, the system odometer of the test vehicle D_s in km shall recorded.
+and any other component that has a non-negligible influence on criteria emissions, $CO_2$ emissions, fuel efficiency and electric energy consumption.
+For the new vehicle, or the used vehicle for which the above mentioned components have been replaced, the system odometer of the test vehicle $D_s$ in km shall recorded.